 3. Calculate Paychecks

-Make things easier on yourself by using a payroll software like Gusto.
+You can avoid the headaches of manually processing payroll by using a payroll software like Gusto.
 Just enter the number of hours worked for each employee, mark any sick or vacation days taken, and Gusto will automatically calculate paychecks for you.
 Try it before you buy it by signing up for a free trial.

 4. Record Payroll